 When I first got out of veterinary school and started looking at horses prior to purchase (usually referred to as a “vet check” or a prepurchase exam), the horses usually fit into one of three categories.

-The first category was the horse with no problems noted at the time of the exam.
+The first category was the horse that had no problems noted at the time of the exam.
 That decision was usually pretty straight-forward.
 I’d look at the horse and if I didn’t find or see any problems, that was usually that.

 The second category was for a horse that wasn’t sound at the time of examination.
 I wasn’t always sure WHY the horse was limping – determining why a horse was limping is a lameness exam, not a presale exam.
 If the horse was limping noticeably, usually that was enough, and particularly if I could find the reason why (say, an arthritic joint).

 The third category was what used to be referred to as, “Serviceably sound.”
-That is, the horse may not have been perfect, he might have been a little stiff going in one direct, but he had been doing his job for a long time and, in my opinion, he could probably keep doing the job that was asked of him for a good while longer.
-But today, in this day of X-raying every bone, pushing, prodding, flexing, and making SWAGs (SWAG = Scientific Wild-A** Guess) about the future, I’m often left wondering, “What happened to that horse that was serviceably sound?”
+That is, the horse may not have been perfect, he might have been a little stiff going in one direction, but he had been doing his job for a long time and, in my opinion, he could probably keep doing the job that was asked of him for a good while longer.
+But today, in this day of X-raying every bone, ultrasound, MRI, and pushing, prodding, flexing, and to make SWAGs (SWAG = Scientific Wild-A** Guess) about the future, I’m often left wondering, “What happened to that horse that was serviceably sound?”

-ASIDE: About two years ago I was asked to give a fourth opinion on a 20-year-old warmblood horse.
+ASIDE: About two years ago I was asked to give a fourth opinion on a 20-year-old warmblood horse (seriously: fourth).
 The horse had been through the entire diagnostic gamut: MRI’s and bone scans, ultrasound and X-rays of most every bone in the horse’s body.
 She’d had expert opinions from hospitals and radiologists.
-She wasn’t moving 100% sound and all of the diagnostic tests and all of the expert opinions confirmed that the horse should never be ridden again (I know because I saw the reports).
+The horse wasn’t moving 100% sound and all of the diagnostic tests and all of the expert opinions confirmed that the horse should never be ridden again (I know because I saw the reports).

-As you might imagine, I wasn’t immediately sure what I could bring to the table, what with all of the diagnosing and opining that had already gone on.
-Nevertheless, I ran ma hands over her legs, felt the slight swelling in her stifle joints, and I noticed the stiffness when I flexed her legs.
+As you might imagine, I wasn’t immediately sure what I could bring to the table, what with all of the diagnosing and opining that had already gone on from expensive hospitals and experts with extra letters behind their veterinary degree abbreviations.
+Nevertheless, I ran my hands over her legs, felt the slight swelling in her stifle joints, and I noticed the stiffness when I flexed her legs.
 This sweet, patient mare never objected to anything that I did and never fought back against anything I asked.
 Next, I asked to watch her move.
 She certainly didn’t have a full, easy moving gait but she moved willingly: happily.
 So I asked, “What do you want to do with her?”

 The owner, who obviously cared about her horse enough to float the budget of a few small countries, said, “I’d like her to be able to give lessons to kids.”